j-zimnowoda/alfred/README.md

 - yaml2json

 ### Misc
-- jwtdecoder - decode clipboard JWT body into readable JSON format.
+- jwtdecoder - decode clipboard content as JWT readable JSON string.
 Then open its content in text editor